-Dutch financial firms, such as BNG Bank and its subsidiaries, operate under the supervision of DNB and the AFM.
+Dutch financial firms, such as BNG Bank and its subsidiaries, operate under the supervision of DNB and the AFM (and, as of November 2014, the ECB).
 The Dutch regulatory supervision consists of prudential supervision and conduct of business supervision.
 Prudential supervision is performed by DNB, while the conduct supervision is performed by the AFM.